 Strengthen Your Hamstrings

 When you perform a leg press, hamstrings typically get engaged at the beginning of the movement as you push out.
-They also work hard when coming back to your original position.
+They also work hard when coming back to their original position.

 Pump Up Your Quadriceps